PayFabric/Portal/PayFabric/Sections/Payment Terminals.md

 # Payment Terminals
 PayFabric supports card-present transactions using EMV devices from PAX Technology.
-The supported devices from PAX are: PAX S300, A60, A80, A80S, A77, A920.
+The supported devices from PAX are: S300, A60, A80, A80S, A77, A920.
 To configure terminal devices & settings, navigate to **Settings** > **Terminals** (under Payment Terminals).
 Please see the detailed description & instruction below.

 ## Terminals